Merluin/Merluin.github.io/_posts/2024-09-23-Ranalysis.md

 - Inconsistent use of statistical functions
 - Lack of reproducibility

-By providing a clear, modular R structure and ready-to-use helper functions, this project improves transparency and makes it easy to replicate your own or others' work.
+By providing a clear, modular R structure and helper functions, this project promotes transparency and makes it easy to replicate your own or others' work.

 ---

+## What is an R Project (`.Rproj`)?

+An R project file (`.Rproj`) defines a **self-contained environment** in RStudio.
+Think of it as a sandbox:

+- All your scripts, data, and outputs stay in one place
+- You don't need to manage complex file paths — `here::here()` or relative paths work out of the box
+- It's easy to **share**, **version**, and **reproduce** the analysis on another computer

+In short: **open the `.Rproj` file, and you’re ready to go.**

+---

 ## Getting Started

-You can start using the template in two ways:
+You can start using the template in **three easy ways**:

-### 1. Use it directly from GitHub:
+### 1. Use it directly from GitHub

 Click the green **"Use this template"** button:
 👉 [https://github.com/Merluin/Data_analysis_template](https://github.com/Merluin/Data_analysis_template)

 This creates a new copy under your own GitHub account, preserving the folder structure and code.
+✨ Don’t forget to leave a ⭐ on the repository if you find it helpful!

-### 2. Clone manually:
+### 2. Clone manually

 ```bash
 git clone https://github.com/Merluin/Data_analysis_template.git